open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 ![MyFruitCounter output:](https://user-images.githubusercontent.com/16979322/150242010-8bde0002-44a5-4c84-94e6-3e0ee8a6ea4f.PNG)

-Now, we understand how we can configure Opentelemetry `PrometheusExporter` to export metrics the the specified endpoint.
-Next, we are going to learn how to use Prometheus and Grafana to see/query our metrics with powerful visualization.
+Now, we understand how we can configure Opentelemetry `PrometheusExporter` to export metrics the endpoint we sepcified.
+Next, we are going to learn about how to use Prometheus and Grafana to view/query our metrics with powerful visualization.

 ## Download Prometheus